formkit/docs-content/advanced/context.md

 ## `classes`

 A Proxy object for requesting classes.
-This object allows schema authors to request any composition key and get a generative class name.
+This object allows schema authors to request any [section](/essentials/inputs#sections) and get a generative class name.
 For example `$classes.input` would (by default without additional configuration) return `formkit-input` while `$classes.foobar` would return `formkit-foobar`.

 </div>